sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 The first thing you will need to do is to get some data.
 Here are some
 sources:

-1. **Fivethirtyeight:** Nate Silver's website on data-driven journalism.
-They have a [github repo](https://github.com/fivethirtyeight/data) with data they use in their articles!
+1. **FiveThirtyEight:** Nate Silver's website on data-driven journalism.
+They have a [GitHub repo](https://github.com/fivethirtyeight/data) with data they use in their articles!
 2. National Survey of Family Growth: Allen has a lot of examples that uses this database.
-To get started fork Allen's [ThinkStats2 repository](https://github.com/AllenDowney/ThinkStats2).
+To get started fork Allen's [`ThinkStats2` repository](https://github.com/AllenDowney/ThinkStats2).
 3. [Data.gov](http://data.gov/): a massive repository of data provided by the U.S. government.
 4. A [very comprehensive](https://github.com/caesar0301/awesome-public-datasets) listing of sources for open data.
 5. IBM's [Big Data for Social Good Challenge](http://ibmhadoop.challengepost.com/details/data)